Studijní obor 6702T: Balkan, Eurasian and Central European Studies

 The core courses provide an overview of crucial segments of the area from an analytical and multidisciplinary perspective, while the elective classes allow students to create their own specialisation.
 The aim of the programme is to help students write a Master’s thesis of sufficient quality to merit publication.
 Through the university’s network of exchange programmes, talented students may also be offered the opportunity to make a brief research visit to another country in the area.
 By developing the student’s knowledge of the Czech milieu and language, the programme may also serve as an access-point to some of our Ph.D. programmes.
 The programme is deliberately structured to take advantage of the multidisciplinary nature of the Faculty, and students will be encouraged to make connections between different fields of study, learning to combine a global perspective with attention to detail and local interests.
 It is an excellent stepping stone in developing an academic career in any of the Faculty’s academic disciplines, as well as a valuable source of analytical skills and practical background knowledge that can be applied in professional life.

 Balkan, Eurasian and Central European Studies: course structure

-Minimum 24 ECTS, maximum 36 ECTS, students are obliged to take and pass at least two elective courses in Czech from the course options list at the UK FSV, subject to the approval of the Academic supervisor and timetabling capacities.
+Minimum 12 ECTS, maximum 24 ECTS, students are recommended to take and pass at least one elective courses in Czech from the course options list at the UK FSV, subject to the approval of the Academic supervisor and timetabling capacities.